grigorisg9gr/grigorisg9gr.github.io/_posts/2025-01-02-research-projects-for-passionate-UW-students.md

 Every project is unique in terms of its technical content, but here is the general outlook:

 1. If you have a project you are passionate about, that is a great starting point.
 Focusing on what excites you will likely result in interesting outcomes and fast progress.
-2. We will meet weekly, either in a reading group or one-on-one, to discuss your progress.
+2. We will meet frequently to discuss your progress.
 Developing intuition about what to try next or identifying the current limiting factor is crucial.
 3. I prefer progress-oriented projects, where we focus on the progress of the project rather than the number of hours worked.
 This enables us to address the most limiting factors quickly.